-(4) Tropical Cyclone Landfall and Inland Decay Experiment: This is a multi-option, single-aircraft experiment designed to study the changes in TC surface wind structure near and after landfall.
+(9) Tropical Cyclone Landfall and Inland Decay Experiment: This is a multi-option, single-aircraft experiment designed to study the changes in TC surface wind structure near and after landfall.
 It has several modules that could also be incorporated into operational surveillance or reconnaissance missions.
 An accurate description of the TC surface wind field is important for warning, preparedness, and recovery efforts.
-It addresses IFEX Goals 1, 2, and 3.